shakacode/react_on_rails_demo_ssr_hmr/README.md

 See the [commit history](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh/commits/master).

 ## Key features
+1. rails/webpacker v6!
 1. Server-Side Rendering (SSR) of React using a separate server bundle.
-2. Webpack configuration for the server bundle is based on the rails/webpacker configuration for the client files.
+1. Webpack configuration for the server bundle is based on the rails/webpacker configuration for the client files.
-3. HMR is provided by [react-refresh-webpack-plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+1. HMR is provided by [react-refresh-webpack-plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+1. TypeScript
+1. CSS Modules

 # Installation